jasonklusowski/jasonklusowski.github.io/_pages/publications.md

 ##### Neural networks

-* A. R. Barron and J. M. Klusowski, "Total path variation for deep nets with general activation functions", Working paper, 2019. [online]
 * A. R. Barron and J. M. Klusowski, "Approximation and estimation for high-dimensional deep learning networks", Working paper, 2018. [online] [updated]
-* J. M. Klusowski and A. R. Barron, "Approximation by combinations of ReLU and squared ReLU ridge functions with ℓ 1  and ℓ 0  controls", IEEE Transactions on Information Theory, 2018. [preprint] [journal]
+* J. M. Klusowski and A. R. Barron, "Approximation by combinations of ReLU and squared ReLU ridge functions with ℓ_1 and ℓ_0 controls", IEEE Transactions on Information Theory, 2018. [preprint] [journal]
 * J. M. Klusowski and A. R. Barron, "Risk bounds for high-dimensional ridge function combinations including neural networks", Working paper, 2018. [online]
 * J. M. Klusowski and A. R. Barron, "Minimax lower bounds for ridge combinations including neural nets", Proceedings IEEE International Symposium on Information Theory, Aachen, Germany, 2017. [preprint] [proceedings]